 If we now consider the $P_{cs}$, its most natural molecular interpretation is $\bar{D}^* \Xi_c$.
 This two-body system is not connected to $\bar{D} \Xi_c'$, $\bar{D} \Xi_c^*$ and $\bar{D} \Sigma_c$ neither by SU(3)-flavor nor HQSS symmetries.
 From SU(3)-flavor symmetry, the $P_{cs}$ pentaquark contains a triplet charmed antimeson and antitriplet charmed baryon and is a combination of a singlet and an octet, i.e. $3 \otimes \bar{3} = 1 \oplus 8$.
-The concrete flavor structure of the potential is unessential though, as we are only consider the $I=0$, $S=-1$ sector (i.e. $\bar{D}^* \Xi_c$).
+The concrete flavor structure of the potential is unessential though, as we are only considering the $I=0$, $S=-1$ sector (i.e. $\bar{D}^* \Xi_c$).
 Regarding HQSS, the antitriplet charmed baryon contains a diquark with $S_L = 0$, from which we expect a trivial light-spin structure owing to $\tfrac{1}{2} \otimes 0 = \tfrac{1}{2}$.
 The potential reads

 with no spin dependence whatsoever and $T_c = \Lambda_c, \Xi_c$ representing a generic antitriplet charmed baryon.
-In addition to this, the $\bar{H}_c T_c$ and $\bar{H}_c S_c$ systems can coupled by means of a transition potential of the type
+In addition to this, the $\bar{H}_c T_c$ and $\bar{H}_c S_c$ systems can couple by means of a transition potential of the type